Ability to Benefit (ATB)

 Under the ATB provision, otherwise-eligible students — who do not have a high school diploma or its recognized equivalent, but are enrolled in Title IV eligible programs — may qualify for federal financial aid.

-In addition to participating in an eligible career pathway program, eligible students only need to pass an approved test or successfully complete six hours of college credit.
+In addition to participating in an eligible career pathway program, eligible students only need to pass an approved test, successfully complete six hours of college credit, or enroll in High School+ and an I-BEST program.

 ATB provides a great opportunity for thousands of students to pursue postsecondary education and training and credentials needed for careers in high-demand occupations, both at community and technical colleges and at baccalaureate institutions.